threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/proc_gen_kitchen.md

 ## How `ProcGenKitchen` works

-[A detailed explanation of how `ProcGenKitchen` works can be found in the API documentation.](../../python/add_ons/proc_gen_kitchen.md) Broadly speaking, `ProcGenKitchen` has a notion of [arrangements of objects](arrangements.md), such as a shelf with objects on it.
-It then uses places quasi-atomic arrangements in the scene, for example creating a lateral span of kitchen counters.
+Broadly speaking, `ProcGenKitchen` adds [arrangements of objects](arrangements.md) to the scene.
+These arrangements are tried as quasi-atomic groups of objects, meaning that `ProcGenKitchen` will position and rotate all objects belonging to an arrangement as if they were a single object.
+Object arrangements are thus positioned in the room to create the kitchen.
+For example, `ProcGenKitchen` will create *lateral arrangements* of arrangements of kitchen counters, sinks, refrigerators, and stoves.

-When reading the API documentation, be sure to click through to the documentation for each `Arrangement`. `ProcGenKitchen` has a few parameters (such as `SCENE_NAMES`) but *most* of the parameters affecting kitchen generation are actually in [`Arrangement`](../../python/proc_gen/arrangements/arrangement.md) and its subclasses.
+**[A detailed explanation of how `ProcGenKitchen` works can be found in the API documentation.](../../python/add_ons/proc_gen_kitchen.md)**  When reading the API documentation, be sure to click through to the documentation for each `Arrangement` because most of the parameters controlling scene generation will be found in `Arrangement` and its subclasses, not `ProcGenKitchen`.
+[For an overview of how  `Arrangements` work, read this.](arrangements.md)

+That said, you can set some optional parameters in `create()` and by adjusting `ProcGenKitchen` class variables, as described below:

+##  `create()` optional parameters

-## The `rng` parameter
+### `rng`

 If you try to run the previous example, you'll get a different image because every kitchen scene is randomly generated. `proc_gen_kitchen` includes an optional `rng` parameter that can be either an integer or a numpy RandomState object (for example: `rng=numpy.random.RandomState(0)`).